 And so there were a lot of questions.

-Um, Chairman Grassley uh is investigating this as well, as to his uh, you know, his investigation and his involvement in the investigation of Michael Flynn, because Flynn had actually written a letter on Robin's behalf.
+Chairman Grassley is investigating this as well as to his, you know, his investigation and his involvement in the investigation of Michael Flynn.

-And uh, you know, Robin and others have said there is a cancer inside the FBI.
+And, you know, Robin and others have said there is a cancer inside the FBI.

-And uh they're very concerned that beyond the EEOC complaint, sexual discrimination complaints, and other work-related complaints, that there was this club of guys that protected each other, that were very political, and that chose to run the FBI in a manner that was completely opposite of the foundation that they stood on.
+And they're very concerned that beyond the EEOC complaint, sexual discrimination complaints and other work-related complaints, that there was this club of guys that protected each other, that were very political, and that chose to run the FBI in a manner that was completely opposite of the foundation that they stood on.

 And that was a very politically biased FBI, they said, people that were willing to cover up.

-Let's talk about the latest, because I mean, you've broken a lot of stories now about the FBI.
+Let's talk about the latest because, I mean, you've broken a lot of stories now about the FBI.

 And now we also have the issue of James Comey having a predetermined outcome on the Hillary Clinton email server issue long before he ever even came close to completing the investigation.